-In spite of Evans's manner and

-message, the Indian leaders

-the conclusion of the council the Indians appeared perfectly satisfied with everything that had taken place; they expressed themselves, through the interpreter, that they supposed they were now all right.
-Black Kettle very affectionately embraced the governor; then he and the balance of the chiefs shook hands with all those assembled."42 Wynkoop took away the clear impression that, until the military authorities decided on further action, Evans and Chivington had said that Black Kettle's party could surrender as "prisoners" and be protected and provided for at Fort Lyon.
+In spite of Evans's manner and message, the Indian leaders appear to have thought that the discussion went well.
+As Wynkoop recollected, "At the conclusion of the council the Indians appeared perfectly satisfied with everything that had taken place; they expressed themselves, through the interpreter, that they supposed they were now all right.
+Black Kettle very affectionately embraced the governor; then he and the balance of the chiefs shook hands with all those assembled."
+Wynkoop took away the clear impression that, until the military authorities decided on further action, Evans and Chivington had said that Black Kettle's party could surrender as "prisoners" and be protected and provided for at Fort Lyon.
 As their subsequent actions indicated, the Cheyennes and Arapahos, as well as Wynkoop and Smith, shared this view of what they had been told.
 Evans had washed his hands of the matter, and now they were in the hands of the military.
 But the Indian leaders believed that the tribes would be safe as long as they complied with the army's orders as they awaited further peace negotiations.